tongzhouxu/mashpit/paper/paper.md

 # Statement of need

 Querying a sample against these magnitudes of genomes is becoming less sustainable, especially for smaller laboratories.
-Currently, GISAID and NCBI are staying ahead of the curve by producing a global tree of each organism every day.
+Currently, GISAID and NCBI are staying ahead of the curve by producing a global tree of each organism every day [@shu2017gisaid].
-This requires herculean efforts, cutting edge algorithms, and powerful computers.
+This requires herculean efforts, cutting-edge algorithms, and powerful computers.
 However, smaller laboratories usually have a scientific workstation or similar equipment, much different than a cluster computing system.

 We note that for some organisms like _Salmonella_, queries can be of a sensitive nature.